 In case (i), you get a value of number theory: a numerical value of 1⁄9.

 These are two completely different types of values.
 To assume that the value (i) must imply the other case (ii) is absurd, and indicates a complete failure to understand limitlessness.
 Also note that the measure of the remaining intervals are decreasing, and the is no finite width at which this stops, so that the limiting value is zero width.

-You can also see a formal paper on some of the problems of calculating the measure of some sets that are defined in terms of limitlessness, see On Smith-Volterra-Cantor sets and their measure (PDF).
+You can also see a formal paper on how to eliminate contradictions in the calculation of the total measure of sets that are defined in terms of limitlessness, see On Smith-Volterra-Cantor sets and their measure.

 If Platonism is correct, then the measure of any set of points must be an intrinsic property of the set - rather than being merely a human invention that is used for certain purposes.
 And so, if Platonism is correct, then there can only be one correct calculation of the measure of any set of points.
 Clearly, Lebesgue measure cannot be the correct Platonist theory of measure, since it leads directly to a blatant contradiction.
 There is no logical reason to suppose that Lebesgue theory is a theory that reflects some Platonist measure that exists independently of the human mind.
 It follows that there is no reason to promote Lebesgue measure theory as the ‘correct’ theory of measure.